Available TreatmentsAvailable Treatments

 Is it preferable to receive B12 through injections or oral supplements?
 When B12 is taken orally, the stomach acids break down a significant portion, resulting in limited absorption.
 Additionally, as you age, your body’s ability to absorb B12 through digestion diminishes.
 On the other hand, injections and IVs provide a direct route for nutrients to enter the bloodstream, making B12 more readily available for the body to utilize.
 Therefore, injections are a more effective method of supplying B12 as needed.

-Vitamin B12 is a water-soluble vitamin, which means it easily dissolves in water and is not stored by the body.
-It is eliminated through the urine, typically between 24 and 72 hours depending on how active a person is and the amount of fluids they take in.
-Due to the rapid rate with which the body processes Vitamin B12 frequent supplementation is needed to address deficiencies and gain maximum benefits.
-We recommend an injection once per week, but it can be done daily if needed.
+Vitamin B12 is a water-soluble vitamin, meaning it dissolves easily in water and is not stored by the body.
+It is excreted through urine, typically within 24 to 72 hours, depending on a person’s activity level and fluid intake.
+Since the body rapidly processes Vitamin B12, frequent supplementation is necessary to address deficiencies and maximize its benefits.
+We recommend weekly injections, but daily injections can be administered if required.

 Hormone Treatment Centers: Clinic Introduction